 These editions are available as a service to the choral community, offering inexpensive access to public domain literature.
 Choir resources can purchase other literature still under copyright, especially to support those creating and publishing new compositions and arrangements.
 These editions have been created using public domain sources under U. S. copyright law.
 Out of respect to the research, time and effort invested:

-please print and issue an edition in its entirety, retaining notices, attributions, and logos. please do not consider this edition a source for creating another edition.
+please print and issue an edition in its entirety, retaining notices, attributions, and logos.

 If recorded, notification and attribution would be appropriate professional courtesies.